How to Be an Extraordinary Teacher

 So, if the only thing that matters to you is getting tenure, you should aim to teach at a level just above the “threshold of embarrassment”, and skip the rest of this section.
 Hopefully, however, you came to a university because you want to teach, and will find teaching to be the most rewarding, fulfilling, and impactful aspect of your career.

 If you aren’t sure if you find teaching gratifying yet, its worth putting in the energy to be an extraordinary teacher at least once to discover if you do.
 I’ve seen too many new faculty start their tenure-track positions overly stressed out about getting research funding and being advised not to spend too much time teaching.
-This inevitably leads to a bad first teaching experience, and the victims concluding that they shouldn’t care about teaching but instead should treat it as a necessary burden of their faculty position.
+This inevitably leads to a bad first teaching experience, and the conclusion that it is better to not care about teaching but instead treat it as a necessary burden of their faculty position.
 If you find you really don’t enjoy teaching enough to want to do it well, you’d be much better off finding a position that does not expect you to teach.

 How to Teach Extraordinarily